Studio Art - Associate of Arts Degree (AA)

 8

 If transferring, consult transfer institution for possible degree requirements.
-NOTE: All of the program elective courses (other than ARTS 150 Digital Photography I) have prerequisites.
+NOTE: All of the program elective courses (other than ARTS 272 Digital Design Tools have prerequisites.
 Students should review the course descriptions carefully to learn what the prerequisites for each course are.

 Students who plan to transfer should select general education and elective courses based on the needs of their transfer institutions.
 See 2+2 agreements with the appropriate institution for more information.